mattpopovich/mattpopovich.com/_posts/2026-06-06-ios-built-in-auto-clicker-full-guide.md

 #img_cdn: https://cdn.com
 #media_subpath: /img/path/
 image:
-   path: /assets/img/posts/2026-03-17-iphones-built-in-auto-clicker-full-guide/thumbnail.jpg
+  path: /assets/img/posts/2026-06-06-ios-built-in-auto-clicker-full-guide/thumbnail.jpg
 #   width: 1200   # in pixels
 #   height: 630   # in pixels, 1.90:1 desired by chirpy
-#   alt: image alternative text
+#   alt: iOS Voice & Switch Control - The Ultimate Guide.
+Make an auto clicker with no jailbreak, no additional apps, 100% free.
-#   show_image_in_post: false
+  show_image_in_post: true
-#description:               # A short sentence to describe the article, used when sharing links on social media and on homepage
+description: A thorough explanation on how to use iOS's Voice Control and Switch Control to make an auto clicker
 ---

 ## Intro